Softoft/pdgen/uml-diagrams.md

 4. **Generate UML diagram:**
     ```sh
-    plantuml diagram.puml
+    plantuml diagram_factory.puml
-    # This creates a UML diagram (e.g., in PNG format) in the same directory as `diagram.puml`.
+    # This creates a UML diagram_factory (e.g., in PNG format) in the same directory as `diagram_factory.puml`.
     ```

 That's it!
 This is how you can generate UML diagrams from your Python code using Py2Puml and PlantUML.